pieces-app/workshops/use-llm-anywhere/slides.md

 Who here used ChatGPT, or another large language model tool?

+These are important in our developer workflow - we use them all the time to write code, understand documentation and other tasks.

 What do you do when it's offline, or you have no internet?

 -->